khromov/appreciation-jar/README.md

 #### Subfolder configuration

-If you put this project into a subfolder, edit the `$baseFolder` variable in `index.php`
+If you put this project into a subfolder, edit the `baseFolder` configuration in `config.php` to eg. `/appreciations`